How to install OpenCart with Nginx on Ubuntu 24.04

 - Finalization: Deleting the installation directory post-setup is crucial for maintaining security.

-Following these steps, you can establish a secure and functional OpenCart e-commerce platform on your Ubuntu server.
+After following these installation steps, you can establish a secure and functional OpenCart e-commerce platform on your Ubuntu 24.04 server, ready to sell products online.